Preschool Sorting Activities With Jar Lids

 2. Sort jar lids by color.

-- Glue a piece of felt to the top portion of each container indicating the color of lid to place in the container.
+- Tape a piece of felt or construction paper to the top portion of each container to indicate the color of lid to place in the container.

 - Name the colors as you place jar lids in the bins.